I'm being cared for by: Ohio Alleycat Resource & Spay/Neuter Clinic

 I am already spayed, housetrained, up to date with shots, and good with cats.

 Interested in adopting?
 Questions about this cat?
 Please complete our adoption form at www.ohioalleycat.org/adoption-form.
 We will contact you to discuss the adoption process and answer your questions.
-The adoption fee for this cat is $50, which helps pay for their medical and daily care expenses.
-A second cat can be adopted at the same time for no extra cost (2 cats for $50).
+The adoption fee for this cat is $25, which helps pay for their medical and daily care expenses.
+If you adopt a second cat of any age within 90 days, there is no additional adoption fee.
 Note: Part of the adoption process is a face-to-face meeting.